jwjohns/OpenDeepResearcher-API/README.md

 ## Acknowledgments

-This project is based on Justin Pinkney's research notebook implementation.
-The original work has been adapted into a REST API service with additional features like multi-provider LLM support and parallel processing.
+This project is based on Matt Shumer's original OpenDeepResearcher implementation.
+The original work has been adapted into a REST API service with additional features like multi-provider LLM support, parallel processing, and real-time status updates.

 ## License